How to choose joint supplements?

 Where is it produced?

-Where in the world does the raw product come from?
-Consider the farm practices, the diet of the deer, handling facilities, cold chain of raw product and the government regulations around humane treatment of the deer.
-In New Zealand it is now possible to trace each stick of velvet back to the farm it came from.
-In our case its easy, as all our product is from our own farm and we maintain ownership throughout.
-If a supplier is sourcing raw product at market it will likely be coming from many different producers.
+Firstly, where in the world does the raw product come from?
+Consider the farm practices, the diet of the deer, handling facilities, cold chain of raw product, and the government regulations around humane treatment of the deer.
+In New Zealand, it is now possible to trace each stick of velvet back to the farm it came from.
+In our case, it’s easy, as all our product comes from our own farm in Reporoa, and we maintain ownership throughout.
+If a supplier is sourcing raw product at market, it will likely be coming from many different producers.

 Where is it processed?

-For New Zealand processors, ensure they operate under the NZ Govt approved Risk Management Programme (RMP) and Good Manufacturing Practice (GMP) certification where applicable.
-These processors comply with strict regulations and undergo regular audits.
+For New Zealand processors, ensure they operate under the NZ Government approved Risk Management Programme (RMP) and Good Manufacturing Practice (GMP) certification where applicable.
+These processors must comply with strict regulations and undergo regular audits.

 Is the whole antler included?
-And what grade/s?
+And what quality is it?

 Cost can be reduced by varying the quality of the raw product.
-The most potent and extremely valuable part of the velvet antler, (the tips) may be excluded from the capsules and sold separately.
-Alternatively cost can be reduced by using cheaper grades of velvet such as damaged grades.
-A premium supplement will use Super A and A grade velvet, ensuring the whole antler is included and harvested at approximately 55-60 days of growth, which is the optimal time for maximum health benefits.
+For example, the most potent and extremely valuable part of the velvet antler (the tips) may be excluded from the capsules and sold separately.
+Alternatively, cost can be reduced by using cheaper grades of velvet such as damaged grades.
+A premium supplement will use Super A and A grade velvet, ensuring the whole antler is included and harvested at approximately 55-60 days of growth.
+This is the optimal time for maximum health benefits.

-Overgrown velvet weighs heavier and is cheaper per kg, so offers another easy option to produce a cheaper product.
-Technically it’s still whole antler, with all points included, but is near to becoming long hard anlter.
+More about quality and grades: Overgrown velvet weighs heavier and is cheaper per kg, so offers another easy option to produce a cheaper product.
+Technically it’s still whole antler, with all points included, but is near to becoming long hard antler.
 The ratio of tips to antler is much less, and the points are no longer full of the bio active ingredients.
-This end product may look the similar, and have an attractive price tag, but it will not be nearly as effective as it is nearer to bone.
-It is likely to be of a lighter colour as the blood supply to the antler has lessened.
-Some producers hide this by adding dried blood or carob to colour it.
+This end product may look similar, and have an attractive price tag, but it will not be nearly as effective as it is nearer to bone.
+It is likely to be of a lighter colour, as the blood supply to the antler has lessened.
+Some producers even hide this by adding dried blood or carob to colour it!

 Is it freeze dried or traditionally dried using heat?